moroshko/react-autosuggest/README.md

 You shouldn't specify `renderInputComponent` unless you want to customize the rendering of the input element.

-To keep Autosuggest [accessible](https://www.w3.org/TR/wai-aria-practices/#autocomplete), `renderInputComponent` should:
+To keep Autosuggest [accessible](https://www.w3.org/TR/wai-aria-practices/#autocomplete), `renderInputComponent` MUST:

 * render an input element
 * pass through all the provided `inputProps` to the input element